OLIMEX/Arduino_configurations/PIC/README.md

   2. Folder "Versions" - the folder contains stored legacy versions of the package as well as the latest one.

+  3. Folder "Images" - contains images that show some of the steps required to configure Arduino IDE for PIC32-PINGUINO-OTG board

-  3. File "package_olimex_avr_index.json" - the file which describes the whole package.
+  4. File "package_olimex_avr_index.json" - the file which describes the whole package.
 The link to the file must be added inside File -> Preferences in Arduino IDE to install the package.

   Change log: